IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_access_group_policy.rst

 Parameters
 ----------

-  description (False, str, None)
-    Description of the Policy

   access_group_id (True, str, None)
     (Required for new resource) ID of access group

+  roles (True, list, None)
+    (Required for new resource) Role names of the policy definition

   resources (False, list, None)